vojtechruz/vojtechruzicka-blog/src/posts/angular/05-component-input-output/index.md

 <button (click)='buttonClicked()'>Click me!</button>
 ```

-Here we use regular brackets around the event name `(click)` and after the equals, we defined a method call `buttonClicked()` to be executed whenever the button is clicked.
-Turns out we can do the same with our own custom components.
+Here we use regular brackets around the event name `(click)`.
+After the equals, we defined a method call `buttonClicked()` to be executed whenever the button is clicked.
+Turns out, we can do the same with our own custom components.

 Let's have a simple component for accepting or rejecting cookies on our site.
 We want to use this nice component on our home page to warn our visitors about cookies.
-And we need to react on their action - whether they accept or reject cookies.
-The `cookies-info` component should not, however take any action itself, it should just notify it parent component what happened.
-The parent component can then decide what is the appropriate action.
-The cookie info
- can be just a "dumb" component.
-It can show the disclaimer and collect the answer, but let the parent component take the responsibility on deciding what to do based on the answer.
+And we need to react to their action - whether they accept or reject cookies.
+The `cookies-info` component should not, however, take any action itself.
+It should just notify its parent component of what happened.
+The parent component can then decide what the appropriate action is.
+The cookie info can be just a "dumb" component.
+It can show the disclaimer and collect the answer, but let the parent component take the responsibility for deciding what to do based on the answer.

  ```
  @Component({